-For the past two years I have been on a mission to try out and visit as many vegan and vegan-friendly restaurants in London as possible.
-So here is the list of my favorite vegan restaurants in the city.
+For the past two years, I have been on a mission to try out and visit as many vegan and vegan-friendly restaurants in London as possible.
+So here is the list of my top 10 best vegan restaurants in London.

 On this list, you can find anything from Mexican, Jamaican, and Japanese to a good mixture of different types of cuisines.
 All the restaurants are fully vegan except Tendril which even has it in its name “a mostly vegan kitchen” 🙂